-During the stay abroad you will spend four days a week in a social mission-driven venture.
+During a 10 week stay abroad you will spend 4 days a week in a social mission-driven venture.
 In addition, you will attend a 3-4 hour lecture once a week and have at least biweekly sessions with follow up.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.